embedded-mas/embedded-mas-applications/autonomous-car/2nd-generation/README.md

 ## Agent description
-The agent can move around the map by performing the following internal actions
+The agent can move around the map by performing the following internal actions:
+- `.front` → to move forward
+- `.left` → to turn left
+- .`right` → to turn right.

 While running, the agent may have the following perceptions:
 - `path_lost`, when there is not line to follow and a decision is required (e.g. turn left or right);